Equation of state of hypernuclear matter: impact of hyperon--scalar-meson couplings: Results

 \subsection{Stellar structure}

 The spherically symmetric solutions of Einstein's equations for self-gravitating fluids are given by the well-known Tolman-Oppenheimer-Volkoff equations, which can be integrated for any given EoS.
 It is convenient to parametrize the equilibrium sequences of non-rotating configurations at zero temperature by their central density.
-A universal feature of these solutions is the existence of a maximum mass for any EoS, i.e., as the central density is increased a sequence reaches the configuration with the maximum mass and the stars with larger central densities are unstable towards gravitational collapse.
-A condition of stability for a sequence of configurations is $dM/d\rho_c \ge 0$, i.e., the mass should be an increasing function of the central density.
-Alternatively, the stability analysis of the lowest-order harmonics of pulsation modes (e.g. the fundamental radial pulsations) allows to access the stability of a configuration, for these are damped for stable stars and increase exponentially for unstable stars.
+A universal feature of these solutions is the existence of a maximum mass for any EoS; i.e., as the central density is increased a sequence reaches the configuration with the maximum mass and the stars with larger central densities are unstable towards gravitational collapse.
+A condition of stability for a sequence of configurations is $dM/d\rho_c \ge 0$; i.e., the mass should be an increasing function of the central density.
+Alternatively, the stability analysis of the lowest-order harmonics of pulsation modes (e.g., the fundamental radial pulsations) allows access to the stability of a configuration, for these are damped for stable stars and increase exponentially for unstable stars.

-The range of considered hypernuclear EoS translates into the band of stable configurations shown in Fig.~\ref{fig:mass_vs_rho}.
-The configuration containing hypernuclear matter branch off from the purely nuclear ones as the central density is increased beyond the threshold density for appearance of hyperons in matter.
-The gravitational masses of hypernuclear stars increase with the density indicating a stable branch of these objects.
-The maximum masses are $\le 2.25M_{\odot}$ and are reached for central densities of order $7\rho_0$.
-Most of the sequences generated by the parameter space of the couplings considered are compatible with the observational bound $M/M_{\odot}\ge 1.97$.
+The range of considered hypernuclear EoS translates into the band of the stable configurations shown in Fig.~\ref{fig:mass_vs_rho}.
+The hypernuclear configurations branch off from the purely nuclear configurations once the central density of a configuration reaches the threshold for appearance of hyperons in matter.
+The gravitational mass of hypernuclear stars increases with the density, indicating a stable branch of these objects, and reaches the maximum mass $\le 2.25M_{\odot}$ for densities of order $7\rho_0$.
+Most of the sequences generated by the parameter space of the couplings considered is compatible with the observational bound $M/M_{\odot}\ge 1.97$.
 There is also room left for larger mass stars to allow for statistical distribution of the masses of neutron stars beyond this limit.
-Note that $1.4M_{\odot}$ canonical mass stars would be pure nucleonic for the stiffer subclass of EoS considered, whereas they would contain hypernuclear matter for the softer subclass; however for all the EoS considered, the stars with $M> 1.5M_{\odot}$ contain hypernuclear matter.
+Note that $1.4M_{\odot}$ canonical mass stars would be pure nucleonic for the softer subclass of EoS considered, whereas they would contain hypernuclear matter for the harder subclass; however all stars with $M> 1.5M_{\odot}$ contain hypernuclear matter.